hramli/small-login-authentication/README.md

 # small-login-authentication
-JavaScript Login Authentication
+JavaScript Login Authentication (clientside js)

 Login Authentication using a random string generator
 <br>
 Something like reCAPTCHA
-for DOM manipulation, JavaScript and jQuery practice as well as client-side JavaScript
+for DOM manipulation, JavaScript and jQuery practice